Outcomes and Complications of Deep Circumflex Iliac Axial Pattern Flaps in 17 Dogs

 Objectives:

-The deep circumflex iliac axial pattern flap (DCIAPF) is indicated for closure of large skin defects on the flank, proximal hindlimb, pelvis and sacrum.
-There are limited clinical reports describing complications of the DCIAPF with only 4 clinical cases reported in the literature.
-The objectives of this study are to report the complications and outcomes associated specifically with DCIAPFs.
+The deep circumflex iliac axial pattern flap (DCIAPF) is indicated for closing large skin defects on the flank, proximal hindlimbs, pelvis, and sacrum.
+Only four clinical reports describing DCIAPF complications were found in the literature.
+This study aimed to describe the DCIAPF-specific complications and outcomes.

 Methods:

-Medical records were reviewed from six referral centres for dogs undergoing wound reconstruction with a DCIAPF between 2000 and 2024.
-The incidence of complications and outcomes were documented.
+The medical records of dogs undergoing wound reconstruction with a DCIAPF between 2000 and 2024 in six referral centres were reviewed.
+The complication incidences and outcomes were documented.

 Results:

 Seventeen dogs met the inclusion criteria.
-Complications were reported in 11/17 cases (65%) with 8 minor (47%) and 3 major (18%).
-Complications encountered were dehiscence (53%), necrosis (6%), seroma (18%), oedema (12%) and post-operative infection (24%).
-Complications were managed without intervention in 24% cases, with antibiotics only in 12%, open wound management in 6% and repeat surgery in 24% of dogs.
-Outcome was good (uncomplicated healing or open wound management) in 76% and adequate (surgical procedure required for closure) in 24%.
-Complete healing was achieved in 100% of cases.
+Complications were reported in 11/17 dogs (65%), eight minor (47%) and three major (18%).
+The encountered complications included dehiscence (53%), necrosis (6%), seroma (18%), oedema (12%), and post-operative infection (24%).
+The complications were managed without intervention in 24% of the dogs, antibiotics in 12%, open wound management in 6%, and repeated surgery in 24%.
+The outcome was good (uncomplicated healing or open wound management) in 76% and adequate (surgical procedure required for closure) in 24%.
+Complete healing was achieved in all cases.

 Conclusions:

-This represents the largest case series of dogs undergoing DCIAPFs.
-The rate of complications is high but the majority of these are minor and managed without additional surgery.
-Long-term outcomes of DCIAPFs are excellent.
+This was the largest case series of dogs treated by a DCIAPF.
+The complication rate was high, but most complications were minor and could be managed without additional surgery.
+The long-term outcomes of DCIAPFs were excellent.